Saint Peter Port Lifeboat Station: History

 In 1803, the 12 members of the St Peter Port Douzaine decided that a lifeboat was required.
 An order for a lifeboat costing £170 was placed with Henry Greathead.
 The lifeboat would be stationed at St Sampson.
-It is not known for how long the lifeboat operated.
+It is not known for how long the lifeboat operated, but was reported to have 'rotted away'.

 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 In 1851, the RNIPLS Silver Medal was awarded to Pilot John Mitchell for the rescue of three people from the Cutter Adele.
 Five more RNLI Silver Medals were awarded for the efforts to save the 15 crew of the barque Boadicea, on passage from Alexandria to Antwerp, when she was wrecked on Tautenay rock on 5 January 1857.
 Just six of the 15 crew were rescued.

 As a result of the wreck of the Boadicea, Mr Gustavus Carrington and Capt.
 Richard Peake arranged a public subscription for the purchase of a new lifeboat. £115-19s-10d was raised in just seven days.
 Rescue, a new 28-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and oars, arrived on 20 July.
 Without a carriage, the boat was stored at Stonelake's yard in St Sampson.

 On 30 May 1861, a resolution was passed at the public meeting, to request that the RNLI take over the management of St Sampson Lifeboat Station.
 The request was forwarded by Mr Henri Tupper, on behalf of the Guernsey lifeboat committee, and following the visit and report of the RNLI Inspector, the request was agreed at a meeting of the RNLI committee of management on 4 July 1861.
 A new lifeboat carriage was ordered, along with the commissioning of a new lifeboat house, to be built on North Side Street, St Sampson, at a cost of £134.